 3-1/4 cups all-purpose flour

 You Must Use Lard

-You will not achieve truly flaky pie crust without lard.
+Of course butter wins in the flavor department, but you will not achieve the MOST flaky pie crust without lard.
 Before you turn your nose up at the idea, keep in mind that lard has only a third as much cholesterol as butter and only half as much saturated fat!
 Lard is softer than butter and bit more challenging to roll out, which may explain why so many people prefer butter.
-Until you gain experience, use half lard and half butter in your recipes, and replace the butter with lard as your skill increases.
+If you can’t give up on butter, use half lard and half butter in your recipes, and replace the butter with lard as your skill increases.
 Butter should be used straight from the refrigerator, while lard should be used frozen.
 Note that natural (organic) lard is much healthier than the mass-market variety.
 Vegetarians…use Crisco!

 Blend by Hand

 Do not use a food processor to blend pie crust.
 Flaky crust is made when bits of shortening the size of small peas melt into the flour, leaving crisp little pockets of air.
 Food processors cut the shortening too fine to make this happen.
 To cut shortening in by hand, use a pastry blender, sharp knives or a mezzaluna.
 When it’s time to add the water, use a fork or your fingers, and blend just until the crust will stick together when you press it.